dgraph-io/dgraph/wiki/content/enterprise-features/encryption-at-rest.md

 ## Change Encryption Key

-The master encryption key set by the `--encryption_key_file` option does not change automatically.
+The master encryption key set by the `--encryption_key_file` option (or one used in Vault KV store) does not change automatically.
 The master encryption key encrypts underlying *data keys* which are changed on a regular basis automatically (more info about this is covered on the encryption-at-rest [blog][encblog] post).